MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     - Edit Avatar (button)
     - Refresh (button)

+#### Typescript API

+<mark>TODO</mark> Has its own package(avatar_ai_agent), but considered a Player in Core. https://horizon.meta.com/resources/scripting-api/avatar_ai_agent.md/

 !!!WARNING Costly to performance.
 Considered the same cost as a real player.

-#### Typescript API

-<mark>TODO</mark> Has its own package(avatar_ai_agent), but considered a Player in Core. https://horizon.meta.com/resources/scripting-api/avatar_ai_agent.md/

 ### In-World Item Gizmo

 #### Overview
 Used to sell In-World Items to users in your worlds.
+<mark>TODO</mark> Needs a lot more explaining

 #### Manual Properties
 - Visible